atroughton0/DES222_Journal/index.md

 ![Image](Images/demo.gif)

 This HTML file displays an interactive timeline made with CSS and JavaScript connecting to events.
 The idea from earlier about having two sides to a journal entry of part scrapbook and part map were incorprated here.
-These text boxes and shapes are for the moment place holder information with this page in future development needing to POST and GET information through REST API to display the entries that the user inputs.
+These flex boxes and shapes are for the moment place holder information.
+This page in future development requires functionality to POST and GET information through REST API to display and store the entries that the user inputs.

-This idea will now be delivered as a presentation were any feedback will be gathered before the development of a fully programmed web application begins, nearing the end of the define stage of the double diamond methodology.
+This idea will now be delivered as a presentation to gather feedback before the development of a fully programmed web application begins as the end of the define stage of the double diamond methodology nears.